What language skills are required for a guest student?

 The main teaching language at the University of Rostock is German.
 There are a few Master courses and certain modules and lectures that are given in English.

-Here you can find a list of the English-language courses.
+Here you can find a list of study programmes with English as a language of instruction.

-Here you will find modules and lectures that are taught in English.
+If you are looking for modules and lectures that are taught in English, please contact us.

 When can I get the letter of admission?